-Present value is that amount without which we cannot obtain the future value.
-The future value, on the other hand, is that amount which an individual will get after a certain time period from the cash on hand.
+The present value is that amount without which we cannot obtain the future value.
+The future value, on the other hand, is the amount which an individual will get after a certain time period from the cash on hand.

 In this article, we look at the differences between Present Value vs Future Value.